pharo-open-documentation/pharo-wiki/General/SettingUpANewProject.md

 In this article, we describe the good workflow for setting up a new project in Pharo.
 We will guide you through the whole process from getting a new Pharo image, creating the GitHub repository, and setting up the CI.

+We will demonstrate everything by setting up a simple toy project - `TinyMathLibrary`.
+It is a simple package that implements for arithmetic operations:

+- `add: firstNumber to: secondNumber`
+- `subtract: firstNumber from: secondNumber`
+- `multiply: firstNumber by: secondNumber`
+- `divide: firstNumber by: secondNumber`

 ## Step 0.
 Download and install Pharo Launcher

 In order to work with Pharo, you should dowload and install Pharo Launcher - a tool for managing Pharo images.
 It is available for Windows, Linux, and macOS in both 32bit and 64bit version and can be dowloaded from [http://pharo.org/download]().